Darren-Choo/SC1015-DataSci-AI_Python/README.md

 - Analysed the correlation between the variables and Life Ladder.
   -Identified 3 variables with an extremely weak correlation with life ladder.
 - Compared explained variance between each variable using univariate linear regression.
-  -The same 3 variables had the lowest explained variance values, thus we decided to drop them.
+  - The same 3 variables had the lowest explained variance values, thus we decided to drop them.
 - Analysed and Compared correlations before and after outlier removal.
   - evaluated that removal of outliers worsened the relationship between our variables and life ladder.
 - Compared explained variance with and without K-fold cross-validation.